Skip to main content

 You reduce non-billable back-and-forth when your README stays current on the few details people need to self-serve.
 Maintain only the facts that change often, and make each one easy to verify before you publish updates.

-Keep a short "current release facts" checklist and replace placeholders only after verification.
+Keep a short "current release facts" checklist and publish each release-specific line only after it has been verified against the repository's approved release source.

 Your pass/fail check is simple: each release-specific line in the README matches what the repository currently shows.